 How Do Scratched Hard Disk Platters Impede Data Recovery Efforts?

-The read/write heads inside your hard drive fly precariously close to the platters’ surfaces.
-If they make contact with the platters at any time, they can gouge out part of the thin coating that holds your data.
+The read/write head assembly inside your hard drive hangs precariously close to the platters’ surfaces.
+If they make contact with the platters at any time, they can gouge out part of the thin layer of platinum alloy coating that holds your data.

 This turns what once was a part of your family photos to dust, which can get embedded in other segments of the platters.
 The dust kicked up by a head-platter collision presents on its own a significant barrier to data recovery.
 That dust can’t be returned to its rightful place on the platters, which means the data on the damaged part of the platters is gone.
 Forever.